-&lt;sup>1 Progress is the system that keeps track of a student's results.
+1 Progress is the system that keeps track of a student's results.
 Students can view their results at any time.

-&lt;sup>2 Results are processed by means of a specific code.
-In this code, PM stands for Propaedeutic Phase Module, 1 for 1st module, IE for IB English, and 22F (= Cohort 2022F, February stream) for the cohort to which a student belongs.
+2 Results are processed by means of a specific code.
+In this code, PM stands for Propaedeutic Phase Module, 1 for 1st module, IE for IB English, and 23 (= Cohort 2023, September stream) for the cohort to which a student belongs.

 Domain Domain Category PLO's MLO's Tools for working & Management 15 (TWM15) Marketing & Sales Develop a well-founded marketing plan to support the creation of value for international customers.
-In a team, students demonstrate a comprehensive understanding of strategic and operational marketing and its importance for company performance.
+Student demonstrates a comprehensive understanding of strategic and operational marketing and its importance for company performance.
 Tools for working & Management 17 (TWM17) Marketing & Sales Incorporate developments of the digital landscape in a marketing strategy.
-In a team, students understand the coherence of the different components of digital marketing, including digital marketing channels, user experience and website performance.
+Student understands the coherence of the different components of digital marketing, including digital marketing channels, user experience and website performance.
 Tools for working & Management 23 (TWM23) Organisation & People Assess the impact of change on the organisation.
-In a team, students demonstrate an understanding of change (a general notion or approach to change, helpful in developing specific ideas for changes that lead to improvement) in organizations.
+Students demonstrates an understanding of change (a general notion or approach to change, helpful in developing specific ideas for changes that lead to improvement) in organizations.
 Tools for working & Management 24 (TWM24) Business Research Analyse a complex business problem in an international business setting with use of adequate research design resulting in an evidence based feasible solution.
-In a team, students demonstrate a comprehensive understanding of the different steps of the research cycle.
+Student demonstrates a comprehensive understanding of the different steps of the research cycle.

 As part of a project group, you will learn how to identify, describe and analyse a specific market and industry.
 Moreover, you will build an understanding of how the dynamics of the market and industry impact companies who are active in that particular market and industry.
 Next, you will learn about strategic decision making processes throughout the analysis of first the macroenvironment of a particular country followed by the microenvironment of an organisation.
-In the project, you will conduct first secondary and second primary research.
+In the project, you will conduct secondary research, mainly.